jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 10-12
 H.S.

-Leadership is a year-long class designed to be reflective of OCSA°Øs student body while providing students with the opportunity to learn and apply leadership skills.
+Leadership is a year-long class designed to be reflective of OCSA‚Äôs student body while providing students with the opportunity to learn and apply leadership skills.
 Academically, students will engage in master planning, practice decision-making techniques, engage in problem solving processes, assess the needs and wants of large groups, and develop leadership skills such as communication, time management, and project planning through a series of leadership development sessions, readings, and guest speakers.
 Students will
 Electives

-also plan, implement, and sustain the school°Øs activities program as well as have the opportunity to implement a variety of community service programs.
+also plan, implement, and sustain the school‚Äôs activities program as well as have the opportunity to implement a variety of community service programs.
 Students will be required to maintain an exemplary behavior record throughout the school year to remain in class.

 *Students are required to complete a leadership application and an interview in the spring preceding enrollment.
 Not all students are accepted into the Leadership class.